-This series is inspired by the research into the geometric signs found in caves in Europe was featured in the West of Main Art Walk/ Artists In Our Midst.
+This series is inspired by the research into the geometric signs found in ice-age caves in Europe.

-Many of the pieces plus new work will be at 2909 West Broadway for June and July at the community office of MLA David Eby.
+Many of the smaller pieces will be at 2909 West Broadway November 20 to January 20, 2018 at the community office of MLA David Eby, 2909 West Broadway.
 The office is usually open 9:30-4:30 Monday to Friday.
+I live close by and if you’re interested in seeing some of my art and chatting with me contact me and we can arrange a time to meet.

 The colour palette I’ve used often including lime green, turquoise and bright pink is inspired by the photographic technique used in enhancing photos of cave art.
 The approach is called D-Stretch and was used first in the U.S. http://www.dstretch.com/